 - Soak peas overnight or use the quick soak method.
 Drain.

-- In a cast iron skillet heat the oil over medium ihgh heat and saute onions, garlic and country ham until onion is transparent.
-Add rosemary and a little salt and pepper.
-Cook 30 more seconds.
+- In a large dutch oven, heat the oil over medium high heat and saute onions, garlic and celery until onion is transparent.
+Add rosemary, thyme, bay leaves, peas and pork knuckle, Pour in the chicken stock.
+Add water to cover if needed.

-- Stir in peas then add enough water to cover.
-Bring to a boil and simmer, covered, until peas are soft and tender.
+- Bring to a boil and simmer, covered, until peas are soft and tender.
 2-3 hours.